danfuzz/samizdat/doc/language-guide/a01-low-layer-restrictions.md

 #### Ints

 Ints only have a 64-bit signed range in Layers 0, 1, and 2.
-Out-of-range arithmetic results causing failure, not wraparound.
+Out-of-range arithmetic results cause failure, not wraparound.

 In the surface syntax, base 10 is the only recognized form for int constants in Layer 0.
 Layer 2 introduces syntax for hexadecimal and